Pea soup: Germany

 Pea soup is a common dish throughout Germany.
 It often contains meat such as bacon, sausage or Kassler (cured and smoked pork) depending on regional preferences.
 Very often, several sausages will accompany a serving of pea soup as well as some dark bread.
 Ready-made soup in cans is sometimes used to prepare the dish.

 One of the first instant products was a pea soup product, which mainly consisted of pea meal and beef fat (Erbswurst: pea sausage).
 It was invented in 1867 by Johann Heinrich Grüneberg, who sold the recipe to the Prussian state.
 When the Franco-Prussian War broke out, the war ministry, which had previously tested the possibility of feeding soldiers solely on instant pea soup and bread, built a large manufacturing plant and produced between 4,000 and 5,000 tons of Erbswurst for the army during the war.
 In 1889, the Knorr instant-food company bought the license.
 Knorr, which is today a Unilever brand, discontinued the production of Erbswurst on December 31, 2018.

 Indonesia

-As a former Dutch colony, Indonesia has inherited this dish as a result of Dutch–Indonesian culture, and is known as sup ercis or erwtensoep.
+As a former Dutch colony, Indonesia has inherited this dish, known as sup ercis or erwtensoep, as a result of Dutch–Indonesian culture.